HallettLab/plant-microbe-seminar/README.md

 This repository houses the Plant-Microbe Seminar website, which is shared among members through Github and hosted by Netlify.

+## Create GitHub authentication key

+At some point in this process, you will be asked for your GitHub authentication key.
+Use the instructions at this link to create this key.
+It is recommended that you make a key that never expires.
+Don't forget to give the key both read and write capabilities. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ## Initial set-up

 1) Create a Github user name and share it with Lauren, who can add you to the Hallett Lab organization page and as a contributor to this site.